Bulgaria charges six people over alleged Russian spy ring | Law-Order

 Bulgaria charges six people over alleged Russian spy ring

 The prosecutors said the group had been operating for a long time and that the investigation was ongoing.
-Bulgaria, an EU, and NATO member have expelled six Russian diplomats for suspected spying in the past two years.
+Bulgaria, an EU and NATO member, has expelled six Russian diplomats for suspected spying in the past two years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)